 Associate Director, Audit System/East Tennessee, UT System

-Herb Byrd earned three degrees from UT Knoxville, including a doctorate in educational leadership, and has spent most of his professional career with UT Extension and the Institute of Agriculture.
-He began his career as a 4-H agent, and his responsibilities have included recruitment, personnel development and affirmative action throughout the years.
+Herb Byrd earned three degrees from UT Knoxville, including a doctorate in educational leadership.
+While most of his professional career has been with UT Extension and the Institute of Agriculture, he now leads the outreach efforts of IPS.
+Through its six agencies (Center for Industrial Services, County Technical Assistance Service, Law Enforcement Innovation Center, Municipal Technical Advisory Service, Naifeh Center for Effective Leadership, and Tennessee Language Center) IPS serves business and government to improve the lives of Tennesseans.
 Byrd has served on the staff of the UT Leadership Institute since 1999.

-Department Chair and Professor of Family and Consumer Sciences, College of Agriculture and Applied Sciences, UT Martin
+Retired Department Chair and Professor Emeritus of Family and Consumer Sciences, College of Agriculture and Applied Sciences, UT Martin

-Sue Byrd background includes teaching textiles, clothing and fashion merchandising at UT Martin, has been involved with leadership development for many years, and is LIFO (Life Orientation) Certified.
-Byrd says she enjoys seeing students and professionals develop the confidence and skills needed to be effective in their work.
+In addition to her background in administration and teaching at UT Martin, Sue has been involved with leadership development for many years, becoming a Co-facilitator for The UT Leadership Institute in 2001.
+She has assisted in leadership development with several professional organizations including co-facilitating LIFO (Life Orientation) with many units within the UT system.
+Byrd is LIFO Certified.
+She says she enjoys seeing students and professionals develop the confidence and skills needed to be effective in their work.

 Associate Vice Chancellor, Human Resources, UT Knoxville